Uglemat/Malang/README.md

 Because the second time it sees `Same`, it is no longer an unbound identifier, and malang will insist that it must match.

-The resulting value is the same as the right hand side.
+The resulting value of the bind operator is the same as the right hand side.
 Combine this with the fact that the operator is right-associative and you can do stuff like this:

     Tup := {Fst, Snd} := {hello, yoyo}.